HenriqueMichelini/inventory_viewer/README.md

 ### Permissions
 Ensure players have the required permissions to use the commands:
-- `inventoryviewer.view`: Grants access to view other players' inventories.
+- `inventoryviewer.use`: Grants access to view other players' inventories.

 ---